 Guide for Canadians Making U.S. Property Purchases

 Rebounding housing prices coupled with low lending rates make this a shrewd time for Canadians to consider a property purchase in the United States.
-Purchasing property in the United States can be a great way to increase your net worth, but can be a complicated process.
+Whether you're in Ontario or Prince Edward Island, purchasing property in the United States can be a great way to increase your net worth, but can be a complicated process.
 The home buying process in the United States differs in many ways from the Canadian process, and the process by which a Canadian secures a U.S. mortgage is different than that of a U.S. citizen.

 Choice of Financing: US Mortgage, Canadian Line of Credit, Home Equity Loan

 Once the decision to purchase U.S. real estate has been made, the next decision should be how to finance the property.
 The most common ways to finance the purchase are through paying the purchase price in its entirety up front, or taking out a mortgage.